realitytracing/Reality-Tracing-WIP/integrated-text/part-3-artifacts.md

 - Pressure displacement
 - Loss of trust

-These failures are often interpreted as malice or incompetence, but more frequently arise from **constraint mismatch** between institutional capacity and environmental demand.
+These failures are often interpreted as malice or incompetence.
+More frequently, they arise from **constraint mismatch** between institutional capacity and environmental demand.

 ---